Jtaim/SOSCSRPG/README.md

 - project <b>WPFUI</b> is a WPF windows application (.NET Framework 4.7.2)
 - project <b>Engine</b> is a Class Library (.NET Framework 4.7.2)

-I tried to add tags for the some for points from Scott's lessons.

-I tried WPF .net core 3.1 but can not get images to display :(<br>

 ### Resources:
 - [Scott Lilly](https://scottlilly.com/)